CaKellum/LoneStarfighter/README.md

 Juice review:
   - The enemies and the character both make noise when they are hit with missiles or make other impacts, players missiles make noise when fired.
 <br>
 In this iteration It I built most of the game, partially because I didn't do anything for the previous iteration, also because I made the most real decisions in terms of game play and how things were going to work.
-I also Fell in to the trap of on thing being done one way make its easier to keep doing that way rather than a better way discovered later in building
+I also Fell in to the trap of on thing being done one way make its easier to keep doing that way rather than a better way discovered later in building.
+I feel like it these past few weeks have been more hectic than they needed to be, with personal, school, and work obligations piling on to one another it felt hard to move.
+This project at least gave me something to do where I felt productive in it because even if I failed or broke something I learned something.
+It also helps that the learning was done with a tangible object not such abstract ideas that are normal the subject of classes.
+I believe that while it may not be perfect, and I wont be a successful game designer anytime soon, I have found a way to relive frustration and stress in a creative way.
+Struggles I had with this greater iteration were with enemy management, where I would occasionally, change something then suddenly there was an errant signal being sent to the wrong thing.
+I think this is just an issue I have typically.
+My mind jumps to the next thing before finishing the last thing.
+Barring those types of simple and most of the time preventable mistakes I think that making this went fairly smoothly.
 ### Evaluation
 - [x] D-1: The repository link is submitted to Canvas before the project deadline.
 - [x] D-2: The repository contains a README.md file in its top-level directory.